 The food is casual and so is the atmosphere.
 No need to dress up here.
 However, the menu isn’t exactly cheap.
 The average price for a dinner is about $20.

-Unlike Corrida, which only serves dinner, you can get lunch at the Rio.
+You can get lunch at the Rio.
 It opens at 11 a.m. on most days, and even has a weekend brunch with a casual menu.
 We’re talking breakfast burritos, huevos, breakfast tacos.

 But the Rio’s most famous for its margaritas — made with a “secret formula” that’s extra delicious and deceptively strong.
 In fact, the Rio has a three-marg max (and rightly so).
 The strong drinks are popular among college students and at happy hour, and can turn a night at the Rio into a bit of a party atmosphere.